rrra/www/content/about/onboarding.md

 content with other club members, engage in keyboard-to-keyboard chats, and collaborate on club related matters.

-Please contact the {{< webmaster >}} to confirm your FCC call-sign, and the ***first name*** you'd like to have on your Groupware account.
-The step is necessary to ensure that we have the correct information on file.
+Please contact the {{< webmaster >}} to confirm the ***first name*** you'd like to have on your Groupware account, and your FCC call-sign.
+The step is needed to ensure that we have the correct information on file.

-:information_source: Please use the Subject line "Groupware information for *your callsign*" on your confirmation message.
+:information_source: **Please use the Subject line "Groupware information for *your callsign*" on your confirmation message.**

 You will receive an e-mail notice once your Groupware account is created; it will contain your username and a link you can use to create your Groupware